In this guide, I describe the available router libraries in Clojure and give my recommendations.

 And what’s most impressive is that they achieve all of that while being the fastest Clojure router out there.
 There’s more about routing performance on this page.

 Compojure has some strikes against it, in my book.
 The two main things it does wrong are using macros to define routes and to dispatch on the HTTP Method before dispatching on the path (though you can avoid it if you want to; it’s just extra work).
-However, if you look at these two strikes as features, they come together into a package that makes it much easier to get started.
+However, sometimes a correct implementation of the HTTP Spec is not as important as initial developer speed.
+If your app doesn’t need to scale to thousands of requests per second, and you won’t have that many routes, Compojure makes it much easier to get started.
 That’s why I recommend it for getting a web site/application up quickly.
 I use it for single-file web applications, despite my qualms.

 Compojure doesn’t work in ClojureScript and it isn’t bi-directional.
 It’s intended for use with Ring, since it outputs a Ring handler.